 Retaliatory discharge happens when an employer illegally fires an employee for engaging in activities — such as filing a workers compensation claim, blowing the whistle on fraud or reporting discriminatory practices — that are protected under the law.

-No. it is not legal.
+It is not legal to be dismissed after filing a workers compensation claim.
 Unfortunately, sometimes an employer may retaliate against an employee for filing or even talking about filing a workers compensation claim because such a claim may raise the employer’s cost for workers compensation insurance.
 Employers who fire such workers do so with the hope that those employees won’t file claims or will withdraw them.

 In South Carolina, employees have legal rights and remedies in response to such adverse employer actions.

-There’s a risk, yes.
+There’s a risk you could be fired from a government position if you divulge a fraud.
 But you’ll have strong recourse as a federal whistle-blower.

 Fraud against the U.S. government routinely costs taxpayers millions, even billions, of dollars each year while also putting employees and the public at risk.
 The Department of Justice is committed to rooting out these illegal schemes.
 The government couldn’t achieve that goal without the dedicated efforts of whistle-blowers who are willing to expose these frauds.